sanketx/MP3vec/README.md

 (mp3env) sanket@GPU:~/mp3_project$
 ```

 Check the contents of ```vec_dir```, you should be able to see the generated vector files.
 You can now use these vectors for your Machine Learning experiments.
 If you're using Python, you can load the numpy matrices directly.
 R and Matlab users can load the vectors from the csv files.
+Once you are done, you can deactivate the virtual environment by typing ```deactivate``` in the Terminal or Command Prompt.

 ## Example 2: A Python script for generating MP3 vectors